spiffe/java-spiffe/java-spiffe-core/README.md

 Core functionality to fetch, process and validate X.509 and JWT SVIDs and Bundles from the Workload API.

+It uses the [JWT and JOSE Nimbus Library](https://connect2id.com/products/nimbus-jose-jwt) to parse and process the JWT tokens and JSON Web Key (JWK) set bundles.

 ## X.509 Source

 A `X509Source` represents a source of X.509 SVIDs and X.509 bundles maintained via the Workload API.